worldofprasanna/learn-aws-in-30-days/README.md

 3. Instance Types and how to understand the types
 4. Demo of creating an EC2 Instance with Apache web server

-## Day 2: Security Groups
+## Day 2: Networking and Security Groups

-1. Rules to secure the instances
+1. What is CIDR and how to interpret network range with it?
+2. Intro to VPC, Subnet, Route Tables
+3. Types of Subnet.
+Private & Public subnets along with Internet Gateway and NAT Gateway
+4. NACL vs SG
-2. What is Inbound and Outbound rules
+5. What is Inbound and Outbound rules? or Ingress and Egress traffic

-## Day 3: IAM and User Management
+## Day 3: AWS Load Balancers

-1. How to give access to AWS
+1. What is Load Balancer and how to use it?
+2. Understanding concepts such as Scalability, HA, Fault Tolerance, SSL Termination
+3. OSI Model explained
+4. ALB vs NLB
+5. Demo with ALB

+## Day 4: AWS Route 53

+1. What is DNS?
+2. How DNS resolution happens?
+Various Top level DNS Servers
+3. What are DNS Record types
+4. HTTP vs HTTPS traffic
+5. What is AWS Certificate Manager
-2. What is the best practice to follow
+6. What is Route53 and how to configure it

+## Day 5: Demo Day

+Do a hands on demo with AWS Route53, ALB, EC2, Bastion Host, VPC, Public & Private Subnet

+### Videos for the below topics are not uploaded yet.

 ## Day 4: Access AWS using different ways (Console, Command line, Python code)